-Founded by the Kauffman Foundation, Endeavor Insight and the World Bank, the Global Entrepreneurship Research Network (GERN) is a collaboration among the leading organizations that fund and conduct entrepreneurship research.
+The Global Entrepreneurship Research Network (GERN) is a collaboration among the leading organizations that fund, conduct and apply entrepreneurship research.

 GERN is part of the Global Entrepreneurship Network (GEN), a collection of entrepreneurial support programs and initiatives operating in 160 countries comprised of entrepreneurs, investors, researchers, and policymakers intent upon setting their economies on growth-oriented trajectories through entrepreneurship.